Update - 28 May 2010

 Well, it's now a week after the end of the 2010 Cannes Film Festival.
 Our suspicions that submitting to CIFF is of little benefit to filmmakers have been confirmed by the fact that this event had zero presence in the main areas of Cannes (even the far less ambitious Cannes in a Van event had a higher profile in town).

 Indeed, the CIFF web site makes mention of screenings at the "CIFF Villa", yet we couldn't find any mention of where this actually is or how to get there.
 It also didn't escape our attention that the CIFF website was not updated at all during the event.
 And even a week later, it still makes no mention of whether winners were selected, prizes awarded, or even a half-decent party hosted.
 You'd think a festival which charges up to £110 for submissions would be able to find a few minutes to update their website during their flagship event!

-As such, we would reiterate our advice that the Cannes Independent Film Festival should be avoided on the basis that the submission fee does not provide any value for money to filmmakers.
+As such, we would reiterate our advice that the Cannes Independent Film Festival is a scam event and should therefore be avoided on the basis that the submission fee does not provide any value for money to filmmakers.

 If you're heading to Cannes, we'd recommend that you steer clear of an event calling itself the "Cannes Independent Film Festival".

 This 'festival' has all the hallmarks of being linked to (or at least inspired by) a network of dubious 'film festivals' and screenplay competitions, which appear to be primarily intended to make money via submission fees.
 These events are dressed up to look like prestigious festivals and are often linked to glamourous locations to add to the submissions appeal.
 But in many cases, they can be little more than anonymous 'competitions' which do not screen films (or if they do, not in the way you would be lead to believe from reading the information on their web sites), and they may or may not have real prizes.